MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

 Because the `SparseSimulator` class implements the <xref:System.IDisposable> interface, you must call the `Dispose` method once you don't need the instance of the simulator anymore.
 The best way to automate that call is to wrap the simulator declaration and operations within a [using](/dotnet/csharp/language-reference/keywords/using-statement) statement, which automatically calls the `Dispose` method.

+For an example of sparse simulator usage in C\# see the [Integer Factorization Sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).

 #### Simulator options

 The behavior of the sparse simulator can be adjusted via the following parameters to the C# constructor: